dkschaefer/Todo.js/README.md

 Todo.js
 =======
+Experiments with Angular.js

-A simple, dynamic, 'To-Do' list written with Angular.js.
+A simple, dynamic, 'To-Do' list:

-- Add your daily task list, errands, goals, etc.
+- Add your errands, goals, etc.
 - Hit +Add
 - Check them off as you complete your goals
+- this is a simple demo app